dan-sprague/dan-sprague.github.io/_posts/2025-11-11-bayesian-lognormal.markdown

 Calculated 95% CI are shown in Figure 4.
 It is evident that the Bayesian 95%CI (specifically, posterior credible intervals) better represent uncertainty at the scale of $\log{y}$ with samples having a 95% chance of falling within $\mu \pm 0.5$ (approximately) as opposed to almost invisible bands in the naive maximum likelihood 95% CI.

-In the next section, I show that these wider confidence bands reflect better estimation of the underlying lognormal data distribution and are not just cautious estimates.
+In the next section, I show that these wider confidence bands reflect better estimation of the underlying LogNormal data distribution and are not just cautious estimates.

 <div class="figure-container">
   <img src="/assets/images/comparison_plot.svg" alt="Model fit comparison"/>